RobbinLawJavaScript/javascript-demos/aa-environment-setup/docs/environment-setup.md

 - JavaScript ES6 Snippets
 - Live Server - opens in the default browser
 - Live Preview (Microsoft) - opens in a tab in VSCode
+- Auto Import by steotes
+- DartJs Sass by CodeLios

 ----